Richard H. Stallings

-Richard Howard Stallings (born October 7, 1940) is an American politician who served as a member of the United States House of Representatives for Idaho's 2nd congressional district from 1985 to 1993.
+Richard Howard Stallings (October 7, 1940 – October 26, 2025) was an American politician who served as a member of the United States House of Representatives for Idaho's 2nd congressional district from 1985 to 1993.

 Early life and education

-Richard Stallings was born in Ogden, Utah to Howard and Elizabeth (née Austin) Stallings in 1940.
+Richard Stallings was born in Ogden, Utah, to Howard and Elizabeth (née Austin) Stallings in 1940.
 Richard was raised in Ogden along with his younger sister, Marilyn.
 He grew up active in Scouting, earning the rank of Eagle Scout at age 16, and a year later the Silver Award.
-Stallings is a graduate of the Ben Lomond High School class of 1958.
-He served as a missionary for the Church of Jesus Christ of Latter-day Saints in New Zealand from 1960 to 1962.
+Stallings was a graduate of the Ben Lomond High School class of 1958.
+He served as a missionary for The Church of Jesus Christ of Latter-day Saints in New Zealand from 1960 to 1962.
 He earned a Bachelor of Science in history and political science from Weber State College, then went on to earn a Master of Science in history from Utah State University, having fulfilled a portion of his Master's studies at Colorado College.

 Career

-Stallings taught history at Ricks College in Rexburg, Idaho from 1969 until his election to Congress in 1984.
+Stallings taught history at Brigham Young University–Idaho in Rexburg, Idaho from 1969 until his election to Congress in 1984.

 U.S. House of Representatives

-Idaho Democrats nominated Stallings to challenge four-term Republican incumbent George Hansen in 1982, but he lost in the general election.
+Idaho Democrats nominated Stallings to challenge four-term Republican incumbent George V. Hansen in 1982, but he lost in the general election.
 In 1984, after Hansen was censured by the House of Representatives, Stallings defeated him in a hotly contested race by fewer than 200 votes.